This post covers the use of Aider, a generative LLM-powered software engineering tool, to generate software code.

 Additionally, there are already third-party editor plugins being developed by the community.
 It is also exciting to follow along with the development process, as new updates with new features and fixes are usually published every week.

-While the initial setup is trivial, it pays off to learn more about the “editing format” that Aider uses to communicate changes with the LLM, and to pay attention to how many files are currently used in the context of the LLM.
+While the initial setup is trivial, it pays off to learn more about the editing format that Aider uses to communicate changes with the LLM, and to pay attention to how many files are currently used in the context of the LLM.
 These two factors have a great impact on how many tokens the input and output context consume, and in turn, how much the currently selected LLM costs to use.

-Summary: Using Aider to generate software code
+Using Aider for software code generation

 Overall, Aider is a very solid choice if you’re looking for LLM-based code generation.
 It is easy to use, offers powerful features, and can be configured to suit your needs.
-And the option for voice coding rocks 🦾 The only real drawback is that you have to keep an eye on the costs.
+And the option for voice coding rocks π¦Ύ The only real drawback is that you have to keep an eye on the costs.

 Aider’s results look promising (see Aider’s ranks on the SWE Benchmark above), making it a top contender for a genuinely useful AI tool for software development.
 Naturally, as with all things AI-related, your experience may vary depending on your codebase, programming language, and the complexity of your application.